dirkjan/portfolio/collections/_posts/2025-03-24-illustration.md

   files="pikwisso.gif,beeld/pikwisso.gif,dans/pikwisso.gif|drama/pikwisso.gif,literatuur/pikwisso.gif,muziek/pikwisso.gif"
   flex="-1"
   title="Cultural host Piquizzo (unfortunately the animations were lost, but I managed to save a few stills)"
 %}

+# Logo for Laika.nl

+From 2000 to 2012, I was a co-owner of a web design and game development agency named [Laika](/blog/2025-03-25-laika-games).
+The name was inspired by the first animal in space.
+I designed the logo for the agency.

+{% include framework/shortcodes/figures.html
+  path="/assets/images/gen/content/blog-illustration"
+  files="laika-logo.png,null,null"
+  border="false"
+  title="Logo for Laika.nl"
+%}

 # BuyBay: comic